ey92/notes/1101/1101vocab.md

 - **polysynthetic language** - synthetic language in which several affixes attached to stem to show grammatical relationships
 	- **incorporation** - morphological process in which several distinct semantic components combined into single word

+**input** - linguistic form before application of a rule or set of rules

+**output** - linguistic form after application of rule or set of rules

+**hierarchical structure** - the dominance relationship among morphemes in a word or among constituents in a phrase